Always From Scratch

 • Eggplant.
 Make sure you don't cut the eggplant too thick.
 You want a nice thin slice so that it fries and cooks quickly without becoming chewy.
 I like to cut long ways when I'm making fried eggplant for sandwiches.

 • Marinara.
 I usually keep leftover Marinara Sauce in the freezer, but you can make a quick sauce with the ingredients listed in the recipe card below.
-Worst case scenario, just use your favorite store-bought sauce.
+Worst-case scenario, just use your favorite store-bought sauce.
+If you want to spice it up, try it with a Spicy Marinara Sauce!

 • Breadcrumbs.
 I like to use classic Italian breadcrumbs.
 Panko is too thick.